Riqky/portfolio/_pages/covert.md

 ## Introduction

-Covert channels is a way to hide and/or obfuscate your connection.
-This can be done by minimizing your communication, or by tunneling the traffic through different protocols.
+Covert channels are a way to hide and/or obfuscate your connection.
+This can be done by minimizing your communication, or by tunnelling the traffic through different protocols.

 ## ICMP Tunneling

-One way of setting up a covert channeling is by using ICMP tunneling.
-This wraps the data is a ICMP packet, these packets are allowed on most networks.
+One way of setting up a covert channelling is by using ICMP tunnelling.
+This wraps the data is an ICMP packet, these packets are allowed on most networks.

-Basically, a ping packet has a lot of reserved space, which is often filled with a buffer of null-bytes.
-This empty space can be used to send data over.
+A ping packet has a lot of reserved space, which is often filled with a buffer of null-bytes.
+This space can be used to send data over.
 This cannot be a lot, but a simple shell works.

 ![ping](https://joeladams.nl/wp-content/uploads/2020/09/ICMP-info.png)

-Say, you compromise a machine within a network, but you know that the network is very strict on all tcp connections.
+Say, you compromise a machine within a network, but you know that the network is very strict on all TCP connections.
 Then we tunnel the traffic to ICMP, an allowed protocol, so we can control our victim.

 ![network](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/covert/network.png)

 First, I wanted to manually make a simple script that communicates over ICMP.
-This is the end result of searching and debugging. ([source](https://medium.com/@galolbardes/learn-how-easy-is-to-bypass-firewalls-using-dns-tunneling-and-also-how-to-block-it-3ed652f4a000))
+This is the result of searching and debugging. ([source](https://medium.com/@galolbardes/learn-how-easy-is-to-bypass-firewalls-using-dns-tunneling-and-also-how-to-block-it-3ed652f4a000))

-Client (executed on victim)
+Client (executed on the victim)

 ```python
 #!/usr/bin/env python3